salesforcecli/plugin-auth/messages/messages.md

 # warnAuth

 Logging in to a business or production org is not recommended on a demo or shared machine.
-Please run "sfdx auth:logout --target-org <your username> --no-prompt" when finished using this org, which is similar to logging out of the org in the browser.
+Please run "%s auth:logout --target-org <your username> --no-prompt" when finished using this org, which is similar to logging out of the org in the browser.

 Do you want to authorize this org for use with the Salesforce CLI (y/n)?